-Oscillations are processes in which a physical quantity changes periodically in dependence of time.
+Oscillations are processes in which a physical quantity changes periodically for a period of time.
 These include movements that occur periodically around an idle position.

 Basic Concepts of Oscillations and Waves

-- A complete back and forth movement of the oscillating body is called a period.
+- Complete back-and-forth movement of the oscillating body is called a period.

 - The amplitude is the extent of a wave measured from the highest peak down to the zero position.

-- The period duration T is the time needed for an oscillating body to move back and forth, i.e., to fulfill one period.
-It is often referred to as just period.
+- The period duration T is the time needed for an oscillating body to move back and forth, i.e. to fulfill one period.
+It is often referred to as the period.